Articles

 Severe dementia due to Alzheimer's disease

-In the late stage of the disease, called severe dementia due to Alzheimer's disease, mental function continues to decline, and the disease has a growing impact on movement and physical capabilities.
+In the late stage of the disease, called severe dementia due to Alzheimer's disease, mental function continues to decline.
+The disease also causes more issues with movement and physical capabilities.

-- Lose the ability to communicate coherently.
-An individual can no longer converse or speak in ways that make sense, although he or she may occasionally say words or phrases.
+- Lose the ability to communicate.
+Individuals can no longer converse or speak in ways that make sense.
+They may only occasionally say words or phrases.

 - Require daily assistance with personal care.
 This includes total assistance with eating, dressing, using the bathroom and all other daily self-care tasks.

 - Experience a decline in physical abilities.
-A person may become unable to walk without assistance, then unable to sit or hold up his or her head without support.
-Muscles may become rigid and reflexes abnormal.
-Eventually, a person loses the ability to swallow and to control bladder and bowel functions.
+People in this stage may become unable to walk without assistance.
+They may even be unable to sit or hold up their head without support.
+Muscles may become rigid and reflexes don't respond in the usual way.
+Eventually, a person loses the ability to swallow and to control bladder and bowel functions